 In the first instance, you should meet with the Headteacher of the school your child is transferring from to advise that you are considering the move.
 You will be required to complete and sign a Pupil Transfer Notice, which will also be signed by the Headteacher.
-In the meantime, you are advised to contact us and make an appointment to meet with Mrs Bell to discuss your child's move and receive our own transition information.
+In the meantime, you are advised to contact us and make an appointment to meet with Miss Wilson to discuss your child's move and receive our own transition information.
 This will enable you to make an informed decision as to whether we are the right school for your child.

-Once transfer forms have been received and we have spoken to the school your child is transferring from will we then be able to verify whether there are spaces in the Year group you require.
+Once transfer forms have been received and we have spoken to the school your child is transferring from, we will then be able to verify whether there are spaces in the Year group you require.
 You will be advised as to when the transfer can take place.

-If there is more than one applicant for a vacant place the admission criteria will be applied to every child who has applied for the place.
+If there is more than one applicant for a vacant place, the admission criteria will be applied to every child who has applied for the place.